 In the situations described above, a shareholder will be treated as receiving a distribution from us even though no cash distribution is actually received.
-These distributions will be taxable in the same manner as all other distributions paid by us, as described above under "-Taxation of U.S. Shareholders-Taxation of Taxable U.S. Shareholders," "-Taxation of U.S.
+These distributions will be taxable in the same manner as all other distributions paid by us, as described above under "-Taxation of U.S. Shareholders-Taxation of Taxable U.S. Shareholders," "-Taxation of Non-U.S. Shareholders," as applicable.